sanghapriya/controlled/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploy on GitHub Pages

+This project can also be hosted on GitHub Pages using the included workflow.
+The workflow builds the site with `next export` and publishes the contents of the `out` directory.
+To enable it:

+1. Make sure GitHub Pages is set to deploy from the `gh-pages` branch under the repository settings.
+2. Push changes to the `main` branch or manually run the **Deploy to GitHub Pages** workflow.

+The workflow sets `NEXT_PUBLIC_BASE_PATH` to your repository name so that assets load correctly when served from `/&lt;repo&gt;`.